 Capilano Suspension Bridge and Park: On Vancouver’s North Shore, it is the oldest tourist attraction.
 The bridge sways 450 feet across and 230 feet above the Capilano River.
 Set in the historical Indian village re-created as an outdoor museum, ‘The Big House’ Native Carving Centre and the exceptionally fine ‘Trading Post’ gift shop make this a “must see” attraction.

 Grouse Mountain: At 4,100 vertical feet at its peak, Grouse Mountain on the North Shore offers the most rewarding view of Vancouver.
-Journey to the top in the ‘Grouse Mountain Skyride’, the largest tramway of its kind in North America.
+Journey to the top of the ‘Grouse Mountain Skyride’, the largest tramway of its kind in North America.
 Enjoy fine and casual dining and other entertaining surprises.

 Vancouver by Night: Queen Elizabeth Theatre hosts Broadway musicals, ballet, opera and all manner of live performances, as do ‘The Orpheum’ and ‘Vogue Theatre’.
 The Commodore Ballroom hosts live bands for dancing.
 A variety of clubs and lounges feature entertainment and dancing throughout the city.